DApps4Africa/Shintsha-landing-page/README.md

 Users can simply add the Shintsha number on their cellphone and send a prompt, they will, in turn, be guided on how to register, send and receive crypto all while using Whatsapp.

-The team made up of 4persons from Africa, were the Overall Winners of the Road to Devcon Open Finance Bounty.
+The team made up of 4persons from Africa, were the Overall Winners of the **Road to Devcon Open Finance Bounty**.
 Since then, we have gone ahead to optimize our solution based on intensive research.

 ## The Team